drussell33/wou-cs-46x-starlane/milestone_4/exemplars/cuauhtemoc_user_story.md

 ## Feature branch name: expanded_search

 ## Assumptions/Preconditions
-- Expeditions search feature has the ability to search.
+- Expeditions search feature works.
+- Models are scaffolded.

 ## Description
 - Add links to pages with more details about parts of each search.